octimot/StoryToolkitAI/FEATURES.md

 transcribe and translate in two different processes.

 ### Opening SRT Files as Transcripts
-(only available in non-standalone version until next release) If you click on "Open Transcript" and select an SRT file, the tool will automatically convert it to a transcription file and open it in the transcription window.
+If you click on "Open Transcript" and select an SRT file, the tool will automatically convert it to a transcription file and open it in the transcription window.
 This is useful if you want to use transcripts made by other apps in the tool, for eg. to search through them, navigate and mark timelines in Resolve etc.